Liverpool Team News: Injuries, suspensions and line-up vs Brighton | Goal.com

 Liverpool Injuries

-In the defence, Liverpool remain without Joe Gomez and Joel Matip due to a fractured leg and a broken collarbone respectively, although the latter could play against Crystal Palace next week.
+In defence, Liverpool remain without Joe Gomez although Joel Matip trained on Thursday and is seemingly nearing a return.

+Klopp told reporters: "Joel trained yesterday for the first time with the team, which is already really good but we have to see.
+We have to decide it day by day how he is doing, I am not 100 per cent sure.
+He feels good and that’s good for us, of course.

+"Hendo will train today for the first time, we see what that then means exactly.
+Adam [is] out, Dejan [is] out and Joe, of course, [is] out.

+"All are improving obviously, that’s clear.
+I don’t know if a few are available and for a few I know they are not available, so that’s the situation."

-Dejan Lovren is out with a hamstring problem, though no timescale has been put on the centre-back’s return.
+Lovren continues to miss out with a hamstring problem, though he could return to face Leicester City on January 30.

+Klopp added on the Croatian defender: "I don’t know.
+It is serious otherwise he would play, but it is not that serious.
+It is a muscle thing and I would expect him back after maybe Crystal Palace, I am not sure.
+We have to see."

-Rhian Brewster and Alex Oxlade-Chamberlain are on the long term injury list.
+Rhian Brewster and Alex Oxlade-Chamberlain, meanwhile, are on the long-term injury list.

-Jordan Henderson is expected to be fit after he missed Monday’s game with Wolves due to a minor complaint.

 Liverpool Suspensions